datvance/simple-google-photos-grid/readme.md

 # Simple Google Photos WordPress Plugin
 Provides a WordPress widget to display photos from a public Google Photos album.
+[See a demo](https://josheli.com).

 ## Installation and Usage
 [Install](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins) as you would any other WordPress plugin.